 |1 cup||whole eggs|

 |1 cup||whole milk|

-Other serving suggestions – I use this same batter recipe and method for toad-in-the hole and for pancakes on pancake day.
+- I also use this batter to make a toad in the hole and pancakes for pancake day.